-Now, new hardware-based pixel-pushing like Garrison ULTRA® allows full isolation solutions to offer a powerful mix of security and usability alongside lower costs and management overheads.
+Moreover, new hardware-based pixel-pushing (such as Garrison ULTRA®) allows full isolation solutions to offer a powerful mix of security and usability alongside lower costs and management overheads.

-This ebook explores the differences between these competing Web Isolation technologies and gives you the information you need to decide which is the best fit for your organization.
+This guide explores the differences between these competing Web Isolation technologies and gives you the information you need to perform an IT Audit of the use or non-use of Web Isolation in your organisation.

-Why are organizations adopting Web Isolation?
+Why are organisations adopting Web Isolation?

 Web browsing poses a significant risk to any security-conscious enterprise.
-And as phishing scams and ransomware become increasingly sophisticated, the threat to your users only grows.
+And as phishing scams and ransomware become increasingly sophisticated, the threat to users only grows.